 Just as part of the social media strategy process in step 3 above calls for evaluation, so does the overall process.
-Evaluation in this step is focused on the higher level: how have your networks grown or changed?
-Are there new opportunities for partnerships or collaborations?
-Are there new opportunities for empowering your community either in different roles within the media space or in other areas of your organization?
+Evaluation in this step is focused on the higher level: how have your networks grown or changed? are there new opportunities for partnerships or collaborations? are there new opportunities for empowering your community either in different roles within the social media/online space or in other areas of your organization? do you have stories of volunteers, staff, community members, or those you serve that could be sharing their stories in new or different ways to highlight your impact?
+And more

-Importance of entrepreneurship
+Importance of entrepreneurship and fund-raising